shaunnarayan/cytev2/UserGuide.md

 ## Quickstart

-- To get started, [download Cyte](https://cyte.io/) or follow the instructions below to build it locally.
+- To get started, [download Cyte](https://cyte.io/) or follow the instructions for your platform below to build it locally.

+### MacOS users only
-- Unzip the app and move it into your Applications folder.
+- Unzip the app and move it into your Applications folder (overwrite any previous version of Cyte).
 This isn't necessary but it does make it less likely you'll run into any issues.
 - Open Cyte.app from your applications folder.
 You'll see a search bar, some buttons, and a big empty area where your recordings will show.
 - You should see a dialog saying Cyte wants to record your screen, and ask you to grant permission.
 If it doesn't appear, open System Settings -> Privacy and Security -> Screen Recording, press the plus icon and select Cyte from the Applications folder

+### Windows users only
+- Double click the file Cyte.ppkg and confirm installation when prompted.
+- - Sadly, there is no confirmation dialog for installation completion.
+It shouldn't take longer than a minute, and once complete Cyte should be available as an Application from your taskbar.
+To confirm your installation, open Settings > Accounts > Access work or scroll > Add or remove a provisioning package.
+There should be an entry for Cyte under the "Packages" heading
+- Open Cyte from your Taskbar (Type Cyte in the search bar or press All Apps and browse to 'C').
+You'll see a search bar, some buttons, and a big empty area where your recordings will show.
+- You should see a dialog saying Cyte wants to record your screen, and ask you to grant permission.
+- Next you will be asked if you would like to allow Cyte to record without a border around your entire screen - allow this if you'd like.
+- Now you'll see a dialog asking you to allow Cyte to access process diagnostic info - this is needed to track the active application during recording

+### All Platforms
 - At this point, if you'd like to review your settings, click the cog icon
 - - Cyte can use a lot of disk space, depending on your screen resolution and other factors.
 You can choose how long to keep recordings around for, and where to store them incase you want to use another drive.
 As a rule of thumb, Cyte will take around 100MB per hour recorded on an average setup
 - - You can also enter your OpenAI API key or llama.cpp model, please read the section on chat for more info about this.
 When you next start Cyte, you will be asked to grant permission for Cyte to access this key from Apple's keychain